-An effective at-home oral health routine is the best way to keep your teeth, gums and tongue healthy.
-Brushing twice a day for two minutes a day and flossing at least once is the baseline for any healthy mouth.¹ But your dental health isn’t just about brushing and flossing.
-A saltwater rinse is a cost-effective way to boost your oral health that you can do at home.
+An effective at-home oral health routine is a good way to keep your teeth, gums and tongue healthy.
+Brushing twice a day for two minutes a day and flossing at least once is the baseline for any healthy mouth¹.
+But your dental health isn’t just about brushing and flossing.
+A saltwater rinse is a cost-effective way to help boost your oral health that you can do at home.

-A saltwater rinses help fight off gingivitis², bad breath and even a sore throat³.
+A saltwater rinses help fight off gingivitis², halitosis, or bad breath disease, and even a sore throat³.
 Plus, this simple (and cost-effective) at-home remedy can even promote quicker healing in your mouth after surgery or a small trauma like a cut.

-Here’s how you can add a salt rinse to your at-home oral health routine (and why you should.)
+Here’s how you can add a salt rinse to your at-home oral health routine.
+Always check with your dentist first.

 To make a saltwater rinse, add ½ a teaspoon of salt to a cup of warm water.
 Swish the rinse around your mouth for ten to twelve seconds, then spit it out.